Denosoar-GUI/Denosoar-GUI/README.md

  ### Uploading a previously generated Denosoar CSV file.

 If you have a saved CSV file generated from Denosoar, you can choose to display the data with our graphing tool.
-Just upload or drag and drop any previously generated CSV file into the dropzone, and you should see your data pop up on the chart.
+Just upload or drag and drop any previously generated CSV file into the dropzone, and you should see your data pop up on the chart!